PaulStapel/PaulStapel.github.io/content/about-me/about-me.md

 ## Reach out
 If you want to reach out, you can currently contact me @ <contact@paulstapel.com>.

-Me and my brother also have an inactive wordpress site about Physics.
-If you want to check it out, [here's the link!](https://phyzards.com).
-You can also reach me there.

 ## Currently working on
 I am currently following these courses at Utrecht University:
-* None, I have summer break!
+* Functional analysis
+* Advanced Quantum Mechanics
+* Concurrency
+* Introduction to machine learning

 \
-On the side, I work on this blog and some personal projects.
+On the side, I work on this blog, learning Mandarin and some personal projects revolving game dev.

 I also work as a part-time data analyst for Simplex, a Dutch consultancy agency that specialises in AFAS-software.
-In this job, I design and develop dashboards with Power Bi.
+As part of this job, I design and develop dashboards with Power Bi.

 ## Interests
 These are some things I really enjoy talking/writing about.
 I'm always up for a chat!